evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ## Comfort

-Porsche Taycan GTS has several features to make your life as a driver or passenger more comfortable.
+Porsche Taycan Turbo has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.